-- HP RMS Journaling for OpenVMS for Integrity servers, Versions 8.4, 8.3, 8.2-1, and 8.2 - HP RMS Journaling for OpenVMS Alpha, Versions 8.4, 8.3 and 8.2 - HP RMS Journaling for OpenVMS VAX Version 7.3
+- HP RMS Journaling for OpenVMS for Integrity servers, Version 8.2-1 - HP RMS Journaling for OpenVMS for Integrity servers, Version 8.2 - HP RMS Journaling for OpenVMS Alpha, Version 8.2 - HP RMS Journaling for OpenVMS VAX Version 7.3

-Except where specifically noted, the features described in this SPD apply to all of these products.
+Except where specifically noted, the features described in this SPD apply to all tnese products.
 The license and part number information is architecture specific.
 Please refer to the Ordering Information section of this SPD for further details.